rbuckets/doc-search/README.md

 Run `python3 doc-search.py` in the CLI to run with OpenAI gpt-3.5-turbo model.
 Include `open` as a command line argument to run with open source model.
 Currently only supports HuggingFaceHub models, and it doesn't work very well.
 Working on that.

+### Loading Data
+If you're storing embeddings locally, the application will automatically load all pdf files from the `data` directory.<br>
+If you're using Pinecone to store vector embeddings, include `load` as a command line argument to load all pdf files from the `data` directory.
+Otherwise, the application will just read from existing data in the Pinecone index.

 ## API Keys
 Add API keys in a `constants.py` file in the root directory in the following format: